U.S. Route 78 in Tennessee: State Route 4

 State Route 4 (SR 4) is a 18.58 mi primary unsigned state route highway which is mostly as concurrent with US 78 throughout the state.
-However for 3.20 mi, before its concurrency with US 78, the route begins as an independent route at an intersection of US 51 and SR 3 (Thomas Street), where the roadway continues northwest as Chelsea Avenue.
+However for 3.20 mi, before its concurrency with US 78, the route begins as an independent route at an intersection of US 51 and SR 3 (Thomas Street), where the roadway continues west as Chelsea Avenue.
 SR 4 goes along with Chelsea Avenue until it meets an intersection with one pair way North 2nd Street and North 3rd Street.
 North 2nd Street severs the eastbound lanes of SR 4 where the route turns left at from Chelsea Avenue while North 3rd Street severs the westbound lanes.
 About a 1/2 mi later at an intersection with A.W.
 Willis Avenue, SR 4 meets SR 14, which joins the concurrency with SR 4.
 Both routes continue along the one way pairs of both North 2nd and 3rd streets toward downtown Memphis.
 Before entering downtown, both routes meets an partial interchange with I-40 at exit 1A, which only serves as a westbound exit and a eastbound entrance from I-40 to SR 4 and SR 14.
 Winchester Street used to be a connector from the eastbound lanes of SR 4 and SR 14 to access I-40 eastbound, but it has been closed and blocked ever since causing drivers to use the next street which is Market Avenue from the eastbound lanes as a u-turn to the westbound lanes and then a block later to make a right turn to get on I-40 eastbound.
 Also at this interchange, the off ramp from I-40 only enters on the eastbound lanes of SR 4 and SR 14, which requires the same u-turn method to access the westbound lanes of SR 4 and SR 14 from the eastbound lanes.
 Both routes then continue to downtown Memphis.
 After entering downtown at an intersection of Union Avenue, both routes meet US 64, US 70, and US 79 which also joins the concurrency with SR 4 and SR 14.
-Five of those routes continues southward to G.G.
+Five of those routes continues southward to G.E.
 Patterson Avenue where both one pair streets becomes back to a two-way street.
 This is also where both North 2nd and 3rd streets name ends and the roadway becomes South B.B.
 King Boulevard.
 Five of those routes keep continuing south to an intersection of E.H.H.
 Crump Boulevard which carries US 61 north, US 78, and SR 1.
 At that intersection, US 64, US 70, and US 79 turns right onto the boulevard, SR 14 continuing straight with US 61 south where the roadway continues as South 3rd Street, and SR 4 turning left onto the boulevard.
 From this point on, SR 4 continues its remainder of the length along with US 78 southeastward to the Mississippi state line.